 support hero

-Addiction can happen to anyone.
-It does not discriminate on gender, race, age, sexual orientation, education, occupation or social class.
-It does not make them a bad person and they need YOUR help and support to get better.
+Addiction is not a choice and can happen to anyone.
+It does not discriminate on sex, race, age, sexual orientation, education, occupation or social class.
+Though the one unifying factor is that support is critical when an individual is confronting their addiction.
 Understanding their situation without judgment is a key component in helping to support someone with an alcohol or drug dependency.

 People do not choose to become addicts; they may become addicts because they self-medicate for undiagnosed issues such as mental health and physical pain.
 Others are often prescribed potentially addictive medications by doctors for post-operations, pain, anxiety, or sleep, and when they are no longer able to obtain more medication legally, they resort to getting them by other means.